July 28, 2017

 “…they that seek the Lord understand all things.” – Proverbs 28:5

-In a world with so much confusion, it is easy to become misguided at times.
-The Lord has counseled us to seek knowledge and understanding in every subject, whether it be mathematics, politics or the gospel of Jesus Christ.
+In a world with so much confusion, it is easy to become misguided.
+The Lord has counseled us to seek knowledge and understanding in every subject, whether it be mathematics, politics, or the gospel of Jesus Christ.
 As you seek a better understanding, especially in spiritual topics, you will grow closer to the Lord.

 2. Asking Questions and Receiving Answers

 “…ask, and ye shall receive, knock, and it shall be opened unto you….” – 3 Nephi 27:29

 In the journey of gaining an education, there are many things you do not yet know.
 There will be questions on tests that seem impossible to answer and discussion board topics that are hard to understand.
 It is important that you ask.
 Your Heavenly Father wants you to learn and grow.
 He wants you to ask Him questions — and if you do, He will answer them.
 Whether you are struggling to understand a scientific formula or the purpose of a trial in your life, asking God for help will bring you closer to Him.

 “Therefore… let us go on unto perfection…” – Hebrews 6:1